tsnellgrove/dark_castle3/doc/to_do.md

 - Interp deep dive including better solution to prep checking ('put in' vs. 'put on')

+Plurals:
+- TBD: interpreter - should all nouns be singular?
+- TBD: solve articles for innate plurals (e.g Water, Tea => "qty of water" ???)
+	- TBD: requires noun-adj strings longer than 2
+- IDEA: convert plurals to singulars for this???
+- IDEA: (given that there is water in the game maybe all singlulars is impossible?)
+- TBD: sort out approach to plurals
+	- 1) perhaps this becomes a ViewOnly attribute??? (don't like this - way too many un-used cases of attribute)
+	- 2) possibly ItemPlural class inherits from Item and has method is_plural() which returns True ??
+	- 3) could just have a plural_tuning_lst in the txt_handling() module that checks for known plurals as a one-off?
+		- Note: the problem with defining plurals in classes is, what if I want to establish plurals for a non-obj (e.g. a path)
+	- Maybe apply 'xxy' prefix on text list if plural??

+Pronouns:
+	- Do I need a gs.Gramarian class to deal w/ recurring display issues around pronouns and plurals?
+	- e.g. pronoun_tobe(creature) => 'You are' or 'The <creature.full_name> is'
+	- e.g. article_plural(obj) => 'a Grimy Axe' or 'Water' or 'an Apple'
+	- maybe plural_dict is a local dict in the Gramarian class?
+	- Or maybe a better class name is just Display (???)
+	- Division of labor: player text => commands == Interp; obj => player response == Output
+	- could put some recurring dispaly routines here (obj_lst => str_lst and such) ??
+	- Display could also hold buffer commands???
+	- Another possible class name == Output ???
+	- Leaning towards Output... this helps distinguish from all the verb-linked Disp methods

 Curse Words:
 - TBD: implement curse warning / ending at Interpreter() level